AkmalAfzal07/drawMultipleLines/README.md

 # drawMultipleLines
-open source library to draw multiple lines on canvas
+open source library to draw multiple lines with desired line color and size on canvas

 # Installation